mapr-demos/mapr-fuse-client-db-streams/README.md

 START_MESS {"type": "test", "t": 1531741611.681, "k": 10} END_MESS
 ```

-* Also, you can read this partition in real time.
+Also, we can watch this partition grow in real time.

 ```bash
 $ sudo tail -f your_folder/films/comedy/0
 ```

-* Or read some concrete bytes from the partition.
+Or read from particular byte offsets in the partition.
+These byte offsets include the start and end strings and any byte counts, of course.

 ```bash
 $ sudo dd skip=8192 count=100 bs=1 if=your_folder/films/comedy/0
 ```

-* Or you can append new messages by typing for example
+New messages can be created by writing to the partition directly using standard file operations.
+Each distinct write forms a message.

 ```bash
 $ sudo echo '{"type": "test", "t": 1532098619.488, "k": 301}' >> your_folder/films/comedy/0